Team8334/Docs/index.md

 This is a prototype documentation website for FRC Team 8334 [Titan Robotics]

+##What is this documentation?

 This documention is designed as a reference for developers and a guide to getting started for new programmers.

-Repositories
+##Code & Documentation
 - [2024 code]
 - [2024 preseason]
 - [2023 code]
 - [This documentation]

-Here are some guides to our code
-- [setting up our programming environment]
+##Guides
+- [Getting started] Our getting started guide walks you through downloading the code, installing dependencies, and building your first robot program
-- [creating a new autononmus mission]
+- [creating a new autonomus mission]

-Here are some helpful resourses
+##Helpful Resourses
 - [WPI Lib]

 ----